-Grant applications are now being accepted for Minnesota’s Voting Equipment Grants.
-The 2017 legislature authorized $7 million in grant funding available to counties, cities, towns, and school districts to assist with the purchase of voting equipment.
-The legislature authorized use of these funds to offset up to 50% of optical scan precinct counters, optical scan central counters, or assisted voting devices; or up to 75% of electronic rosters.
+Grant applications are now being accepted for Minnesota’s 2019 Voting Equipment Grants.
+The 2019 legislature authorized an additional $2 million in grant funding available to counties, cities, towns, and school districts to assist with the purchase of voting equipment.
+This is in addition to the $7 million that was authorized and distributed in 2017.
+Similar to the 2017 legislative authorization, the legislature in 2019 authorized use of $2 million in funds to offset up to 50% of optical scan precinct counters, optical scan central counters, or assisted voting devices; or up to 75% of electronic rosters.
 See Minn.
 Laws.
-2017, 1st Spec.
+2019, 1st Spec.
 Sess., Chap.
-4, Art.
-3 § 17.
+10, Art.
+1 § 6.

 If you have questions about the application or the grant process, you may contact Brad Anderson at firstname.lastname@example.org or (651) 556-0642.